Is there anything that Google cannot help us with?

 But I still wasn’t ready to select all photo folders on my computer and hit delete.

 Why?
-When my external hard drive had the nerve to stop working, I didn’t know that it was even a possibility for it to do so.
-I figured I was safe because I had a backup solution, and that was all I needed.
+My external hard drive was pooched 6 months after purchasing it.
 So, when we bought another hard drive near the end of 2016, I created a folder on there for all of my backup files.
-That hard drive lasted 6 months.
-But I still had everything on my computer.
+Having everything on my computer was a backup to the backup!

 You don’t know what you don’t know.